Fox-ML-infrastructure/FoxML_Core/LEGAL/CLA.md

 Renewal

-Licenses renew annually at the then-current pricing unless canceled prior to the renewal date.
+Licenses renew annually at Licensor's then-current pricing (not to exceed a ten percent (10%) increase over the prior term's pricing, unless otherwise agreed in writing) unless canceled prior to the renewal date.

 Failure to pay may result in suspension or termination of rights under this Agreement.